And Straight On 'til Morning

 "And Straight on 'til Morning" is the 22nd episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 44th episode overall.
 It aired on May 12, 2013 and serves as the second-season finale of the series.

 The episode was written by Edward Kitsis & Adam Horowitz and directed by Dean White.
 The episode was watched by 7.33 million American viewers, and was given mixed reviews from professional critics.

 In this episode, Emma Swan, her parents, Regina, Henry, and Hook try to stop Greg and Tamara, while flashbacks show Hook's past with Baelfire.

+Title card

+The island of Neverland's skyline stands beyond the Enchanted Forest.

 Plot

-Opening Sequence

-Neverland appears in the enchanted forest.